 Since the backbone of PNA is based on poly amides, PNA can be easily linked to peptide to add functionality.
-For example, Lys addition can improve solubility of PNA.
-Addition of Cysteine can be used as a way to conjugate other molecules using disulfide bond formation.
+For example, Lysine addition can improve the solubility of PNA.
+The addition of Cysteine can be used as a way to conjugate other molecules using disulfide bond formation.

-One of the most popular applications of PNA peptide conjugation includes antimicrocidal reagents, which comprise of CPP (most commonly (KFF)3K or (RXR)4XB) and 10~15 bp of PNA molecules that are antisense to the essential gene of the microbes.
+One of the most popular applications of PNA peptide conjugation includes anti microbicidal reagents, which comprise of CPP (most commonly (KFF)3K or (RXR)4XB) and 10~15 bp of PNA molecules that are antisense to the essential gene of the microbes.

 Another approach using peptide and PNA conjugation is in microarray type where you can capture both antigene and transcript from the target microorganisms.